mikelawrence/WiFi-Septic-Controller/code/README.md

 #define VERSION                   "0.1"
 ```

-* "ENABLE_WATCHDOG" - When defined the Watchdog Timer is enabled with a 16 second timeout.
+* "ENABLE_WATCHDOG" - When defined, the Watchdog Timer is enabled with a 16 second timeout.
 This will reset the ARM processor is something goes bad.
-* "ENABLE_OTA_UPDATES" - When defined the sketch can be updated using Arduino's Over-The-Air Update capability.
+* "ENABLE_OTA_UPDATES" - When defined, the sketch can be updated using Arduino's Over-The-Air Update capability.
-* "ENABLE_SERIAL" - When defined then status information is sent out the serial connection which in this case is the USB port.
+* "ENABLE_SERIAL" - When defined, status information is sent out the serial connection which in this case is the USB port.
 Otherwise the serial port won't even be enabled.

 ```c
 /******************************************************************